 The Garage – Greenhouse

-We are starting a new adventure of growing all winter long with the tower garden, an aeroponic vertical gardening system.
+We are starting a new adventure of growing all winter long hydroponically.
+We ordered the tower garden, an aeroponic vertical gardening system.
 Plants in aeroponic grow faster and with added lights can be grown anywhere and all throughout the long winter months.
 See this impressive 4-week time-lapse.

 We will keep you posted on our garden and greenhouse growing.
 Thank you for your interest!